riccardobevilacqua/riccardo-codes/_posts/how-to-build-a-discord-bot-with-discordjs.md

 <figcaption>Discord dashboard - Add Bot</figcaption>
 </figure>

-This is how your bot overview looks like.
+This is how your bot overview looks like:

 <figure class="image" aria-label="Discord dashboard - Bot overview">
 <img